 Build the habit of using magic words at home with your family and relatives.
-When they meet the neighbors and friends practice saying excuse me, thank you, sorry and other words as they interact with them.
+When they meet the neighbours and friends practice saying excuse me, thank you, sorry and other words as they interact with them.

 5. Be Patient

 Getting your child to use the golden words will take months of practice as their language develops therefore it is important that you stay patient and correct them throughout.
 If they forget, gently nudge the words back in without being pushy so they can remember to use them in the appropriate situation.
-Use them in your own conversation with your friends, neighbors and interaction with your child to make the words part of daily conversation.
+Use them in your own conversation with your friends, neighbours and interaction with your child to make the words part of daily conversation.